Reform Party of Canada: 1987–1990: Foundation and early success

 Logo of the Reform Party of Canada from the late 1980s to early 1990s.

-The Reform Party was founded in October 1987 at a convention in Winnipeg, Manitoba led by three principal organizers: Preston Manning, son of Alberta premier Ernest Manning; Stan Roberts, former Liberal Party MP; and Robert Muir, former president of the Canadian Petroleum Law Foundation.
+The Reform Party was founded in October 1987 at a convention in Winnipeg, Manitoba led by three principal organizers: Preston Manning, son of Alberta premier Ernest Manning; Stan Roberts, former Liberal Party MLA; and Robert Muir, former president of the Canadian Petroleum Law Foundation.
 On November 1, 1987, at the convention, Manning was unanimously named leader after Roberts left the convention in protest over the new party's finances.
 The party's delegates discussed a variety of topics to formulate policies such as calling for the party to endorse a Triple-E Senate amendment to be added to the Meech Lake Accord, advocating the addition of property rights into the Charter of Rights and Freedoms, and other issues such as "provincial resource rights, deficit reduction, free trade, economic diversification, welfare reform, and regional fairness in federal procurements".
 The convention briefly discussed the contentious topic of western separation, which was not a serious concern as most of the delegates rejected the idea and Manning stated that he would refuse to lead a western separatist party and went on to say "We want to tell the rest of the country not that the West is leaving, but that the West is arriving."

 The party fought in the 1988 federal election, but was never considered more than a fringe element, and none of its 72 candidates won election.
 However, the party ran second to the governing Tories in many Western ridings and earned 2.1% of the total national vote.
 The party clearly identified itself as a Western-based political party in 1988 with its slogan "The West Wants In".
 The party advocated controversial policies such as its opposition to official bilingualism and multiculturalism and its opposition for distinct society status for Quebec, which all mainstream political parties at the time supported.

 In 1989, following the sudden death of John Dahmer, PC MP for Beaver River in Alberta, the Reform Party gained its first MP when Deborah Grey won the resulting by-election.
 Grey had finished fourth in the 1988 election.
 As the party's first MP, she was named Reform's deputy leader, a position she held for the remainder of the party's history.
 Also in 1989, Stanley Waters won Alberta's first senatorial election under the banner of the Reform Party of Alberta.
 In 1990, he became Reform's first (and only) federal Senator, remaining in office until his untimely death one year later.
 Waters' appointment, following his election victory, has led some to describe him as Canada's first elected senator.